jrpriceUPS/Renormalized_Mori_Zwanzig/Burgers/README_Burgers.txt

 make_plots: creates an animation comparing several solutions in real space

 single_plot: creates an animation of a single solution in real space

-energy_derivative: computes the exact energy derivative of every mode at every time from an exact trajectory

 renormalize: computes optimal renormalization coefficients of both types for a variety of resolutions given an exact solution (uses all times)